telerik/report-server-docs/dotnet-docs/docker-installation.md

 	* _Password_: `place_your_sa_password_here` (this is the argument _SA_PASSWORD_ from the above script file.
 You may change it as required.)

 1. Add the database named `reportserver`.
 After successfully creating the database, you may close the management studio.
-1. Stop the current process in Powershell, for example, with the key combination `Ctrl+C`.
+1. Stop the current process in _Powershell_, for example, with the key combination `Ctrl+C`.
 1. Go back to the text editor with the opened file `docker-compose.yml` and restore its original content:

 	````yaml